Derbyshire, United Kingdom

 Friesland operates an equal opportunities policy and places a strong emphasis upon the professional development of colleagues.
 The successful applicant will join a school, which is proud of the achievements of both its students and staff colleagues.

-We are committed to the safeguarding of all children and young people.
+We are committed to safeguarding and promoting the welfare of children and young people.
 Any offer of employment will be subject to the receipt of a satisfactory enhanced level DBS disclosure, two satisfactory references and successful completion of vetting procedures.

 We are a Disability Confident Employer and as such we are committed to recruiting and retaining a diverse workforce.
 Candidates with a disability who meet the minimum job criteria will be given an opportunity to demonstrate their abilities at interview.